Download the 2025 no-show report: What patients actually want — and how to respond.

 Common EHR inbox management challenges

-As much as any EHR system can do, managing an EHR inbox presents unique and significant challenges:
+As much as any EHR system can do, managing inbox work presents unique and significant challenges:

-• High message volume: Any healthcare provider likely experiences daily inundation.
-Messages are usually patient inquiries, lab test results, and internal communications, and they typically run the gamut from emergencies to completely irrelevant.
+• High message volume: Any clinician likely experiences daily inundation.
+Messages are usually patient inquiries, lab test results, and internal communications, and they typically run the gamut from urgent messages to irrelevant notifications.

 • Duplication: Like any inbox, duplicate or irrelevant messages can contribute to clutter, making it harder to find and ultimately address the most important messages of the lot.